LoicBl0ndeau/Mind_map/README.md

 * `Fables.mm` — A sample map of fables.
 * `test.mm` — A secondary test file.
 * `*.jpg/png` — Illustrations and images used in the mind map or UI.

+## ⚠️ Disclaimer

+> This project was developed by students as part of a learning experience and is no longer actively maintained.
+It may contain outdated code and potential security vulnerabilities.
+>
+> **Use only in a local or trusted environment for personal or demonstration purposes.
+Do not deploy it in production or expose it to the internet without a full security review.**